slowernews/wisdom-tldr/README.md

 play to win, not hoping to make it, or why are you doing it? committed to win

-“Your temporary circumstances do not have to become your permanent identity” ~Greg Hartle -->
+“Your temporary circumstances do not have to become your permanent identity” ~Greg Hartle

+We know about quitting something that’s bad for you, or something you hate.
+But what about quitting something you love?
+I can tell you from experience, it leaves a lot of room for change.
+I still love everything I quit.
+But not as much as I love all this room for change._sivers

+Most of the entrepreneurs I know love what they do, but they do not love it because they feel it is their life’s purpose.

+So instead of looking for your life’s purpose, look for things that will stretch you, engage you, and teach you. challenge
+Because that is where you will find true fulfillment and satisfaction.

+Create Projects, Not Goals
+-->